 I have a simple test for you.
 Take a look at the last 10 leads from your prospect list.
 How many of these leads did you close?
 If your answer is five or less, you have some work to do.
-The second question I’m going to ask you is, how many of the ones that you did not close, did you do a follow up call or email?
+The second question I’m going to ask you is, how many of the ones you did not close, did you do a follow-up call or email?

 Let’s be honest.
-As a sales excutive or representative, we hate follow-up calls.
+As a sales executive or representative, we hate follow-up calls.
 They’re simply borning.
 No one likes to do the mundane follow-up when there are exciting new deals coming in.
-But the truth of the matter is that from SEO Vendor‘s sales and also from our white label SEO, we see the vast majority of sales comes from follow-ups.
+But the truth of the matter is that from SEO Vendor‘s sales and also from our white label SEO, we see the vast majority of sales come from follow-ups.
 So do they matter? yes, A LOT.

 We’ve seen sales go through the roof because a sales executive decided to follow-up with the list of prospects that he already has, instead of spending all his time on mining for new leads.

 How Following Up Affects Closing Rates

 When you follow up with a prospective lead, think of it as doing a marketing campaign with re-targeting.
 We understand in marketing that re-targeting in an Ad campaign improves click-through rates, and lead generation.
 Did you know, the same concept applies to closing sales?

 A potential prospect these days gets hundreds of emails a day, in addition to getting hundreds of messages from social media posts, apps, and other ad sources all competing for their attention.
 What makes you believe that your ONE email or TWO phone calls will be enough?
 Often times, unless the buyer really needs the marketing service, it is not enough.

 That is where you need to understand your advantage, and why you should not give up on a lead simply because he or she didn’t respond after your one or two messages.